 A week by week account of a typical year at our nursery.

-Due to Covid 19 and the current temporary closure of our setting , we've used last Summer's (2019)activities as a typical sample of activities for you to view
+Due to Covid 19 and the recent temporary , we've used a previous Summer's (2019) activities as a typical sample of activities for you to view

 It has been a busy and emotional week!
 After the end of year party on Monday the children have been choosing their favourite activities - water, bubbles, big blocks and treasure maps and today we had a surprise visit from a pony called Dolly!
 We have said goodbye to our older children who are moving on to school; it is always sad to say goodbye but we hope you will all keep in touch and we know they will all be brilliant at school.
 Thank you so much for all your lovely gifts, cards and kind words - we really appreciate them.
 Have a lovely summer and we look forward to seeing the children returning in September.